rhshah123/pharmeasy/README.md

 - Start you local lamp server using any client XAMPP, WAMP or MAMP
 - Recommended is WAMP.
 - Make sure above requirements are taken care of by your client.
+- start your local server, make sure php, apache and mysql are working.

 #### Code